Specification - AID

 2.3.
 Client Discovery Algorithm

-An AID Client, when given a <domain>, MUST perform the following steps:
+An AID Client, when given a <domain>, MUST perform these steps:

-3. Parse and Validate: Parse the record's key=value pairs.
-Key comparisons MUST be case-insensitive (e.g., proto is equivalent to PROTO).
-The record MUST be treated as invalid if it does not contain v=aid1 and both a uri and a protocol (proto or p).
+3. Parse and validate.
+Parse the record's key=value pairs.
+Key comparisons MUST be case-insensitive.
+The record is invalid if it lacks v=aid1 and both a uri (u) and a protocol (proto or p).
+Clients MUST recognize single-letter aliases for all keys.

-4. Return Result: If validation succeeds, return the discovered details (uri, proto, auth?, desc?) to the application logic.
+6. Return result.
+If validation succeeds, return the discovered details.
 If the client does not support the discovered protocol token, it MUST fail with the appropriate error code.

 Table 1: Standard Client Error Codes